GeminiDRSoftware/MAROONXDR/readme.txt

 3) 2D echelle optimally extracted reduced science frames

-in progress are the wavelength calibration recipes (STATICWAVECAL, DYNAMICWAVECAL, and the to be written additional primitive calls in the echelle_spect recipe)
+in progress are the wavelength calibration recipes (STATICWAVECAL, DYNAMICWAVECAL, the end of the echelle_spect recipe and the to be written additional primitive calls in the echelle_spect recipe)

 ==============================